xdyhayden/c756-exer/profiles/README-aws.md

 A partial list of the available instances for ARM machines:

-* `gpu`: An mid-sized EC2 ARM instance with an attached GPU.
+* `gpu`: A mid-sized EC2 ARM instance with an attached GPU.
+Sign on with userid `ubuntu`.
 * `gpu_small`: A smaller EC2 ARM instance with an attached GPU.
+Sign on with userid `ubuntu`.
+* `gpu_big`: A larger EC2 ARMinstance with an attached GPU.
+Sign on with userid `ubuntu`.
+* `gpu_very_big`: A much larger EC2 ARM instance with *two* attached GPUs.
+Sign on with userid `ubuntu`.
 * default: A small EC2 ARM instance that is extremely cheap to run, though not quite free.
 You specify the default via either of `armpkg ''` or `armrun`.
+Sign on with userid `ubuntu`.

+## Adding the tag to an instance's prompt

+* `esn NAME USERID`: Add `NAME` to the command-line prompt of the instance tagged with `NAME`, where `NAME` is an adjective_name pair such as `joyous_allen`.
+Specify the `USERID` required by the AMI loaded into the instance, typically `ubuntu` (for an Ubuntu-based image) or `ec2-user` (for an Amazon Linux 2 image).
+This is annoying but there is no easy way around this.

+   This command should be run 1&ndash;2 minutes after starting an instance, allowing enough time for it to fully start up.

+## Signing on to an instance

+Only sign on to an instance after running `esn`, to ensure that your prompt line identifies the instance your are signed in to.

+* `essh`: Sign on to the most-recently-started x86 instance.
+* `armssh`: Sign on to the most-recently-started ARM instance.
+* `esshn NAME USERID`: Sign on to instance tagged `NAME` (either x86 or ARM), with userid `USERID`.

+## Listing instances

+* `eps`: List all instances and their status.
+The output will include recently-terminated instances.

+## Terminating instances

+There are several commands to terminate one or more instances:

+* `epurge`: Terminate all running EC2 instances.
+* `ekill`: Terminate the most-recently-started x86 instance.
+* `armkill`: Terminate the most-recently-started ARM instance.
+* `ekn NAME`: Terminate the instance (either x86 or ARM) tagged with `NAME`.

 ## Redefining the default package